 With so many electric guitars on the market, it’s easy to feel overwhelmed if you’re a beginner picking out your first ax.
-We recommend trying out lots of guitars in the shop and asking your guitar teacher for tips as you shop around.
+We recommend trying out lots of guitars in the shop and asking your electric guitar teacher for tips as you shop around.
 To help you get started in your quest, take a look at five of our favorite picks to learn guitar with!

 Some of the main features you’ll want to pay attention to as you play each guitar include the style and shape of the body, the pickups, and the way the neck and strings feel under your fingers.
 Guitars come in different shapes and sizes, with different neck shapes as well, so pay attention to what feels right for you to hold and play.
 The pickups are the metal bars under the strings that conduct the sound from your strings to your amp.
 We’ll be looking at guitars with single coil pickups, which have a brighter sound, and humbuckers, which have a darker, fuller sound.
 As you test drive guitars, keep these features in mind and you’re sure to find the perfect beginner’s electric guitar for you.